 Research Question - What was the role of mathematics and geometry in navigation when we relied on the stars?
-Does it still play a part now we have man-made satellites?
+Does it still play a part now we have manufactured satellites?

-You should also check out this sample band A Math EE published by the IB.
-This will give you a fair insight into making a band A essay.
-Also, go through band B, C, D extended essays to understand the loopholes to avoid.
+You should also check out this sample band, A Math EE, published by the IB.
+This will give you an honest insight into making a band-A essay.
+Also, go through band B, C, and D extended essays to understand the loopholes to avoid.

 And that’s a wrap!

 We hope this comprehensive IB Math EE guide answers your queries regarding the EE.
 We also suggest you go through this IB Extended Essay guide to clarify the Extended Essay component of your IB DP curriculum.
-You should also give Nail IB’s Extended Essay guide a try; check it out here!
+You should also try Nail IB’s Extended Essay guide; check it out here!